Screen gross solids and floatables at small and medium-size CSO facilities.

 As the water level under the screen rises to the crest of the siphon, the pocket of air trapped between the water surface and the screen creates a backwash mechanism.

 Debris is lifted off the screen and carried down the screenings channel, which is returned to the continuation flow (green arrow).

 The siphon breaks, discharging the screened effluent (blue arrow) to the receiving water body while drawing the water level in the overflow spillway down.

-Flows from 1-450 l/s can generally be accommodated within a rectangular chamber.
-Due to the size of siphon required, flows greater than 450 l/s will require the L-shaped chamber.
+Flows from 1-10 MGD can generally be accommodated within a rectangular chamber.
+Due to the size of siphon required, flows greater than 10 MGD will require an L-shaped chamber configuration.

 The weight of a single screen panel (4 ft x 2 ft) is 44 lbs.